Are you interested in singing and the arts?

 Over weeks and months of singing this exercise, Laura and participants have offered reflection on other attributes of singing that could be similarly ‘limited’, ultimately rendering an improvised composition, or a set of rules within which singers improvise.

-Of Gods & Birds is a performance and an installation. it began when we started looking at cannons, and coincidently ended up choosing four, all of which referenced either gods or birds.
-This led to some discussion around what these entities represented or symbolsed to each of us individually, and also in more general cultural terms.
+Of Gods & Birds is a performance and an installation. it began when we started looking at cannons, and coincidentally ended up choosing four, all of which referenced either gods or birds.
+This led to some discussion around what these entities represented or symbolized to each of us individually, and also in more general cultural terms.

 By bringing together the disparate elements emerging from these discussions, we’ve devised an installation comprising singing, video and origami.